morganjacobus/CX4242/README.txt

 The BLS_IN.txt file will export two CSV files named "data.csv" and "data_grouped.csv".
 These files will house all the data needed to create the web application.

 3. EXECUTION
-All data necessary to run the application has been included in the folder labeled "visual".
-The instructions provided in 3.1 document how to obtain the data needed for the application from the sqlite output.
-The instructions provided in 3.2 document how to run the application with the toy data sets.
+The instructions provided in 3.1 document how to clean the data from the sqlite output.
+The instructions provided in 3.2 document the proper file structure after everything has been imported and cleaned.
+The instructions provided in 3.3 document how to run the application with the toy data sets.

 3.1 Data Cleaning

-To manipulate the data into a structure that can be read by the application, the output files from 2.1 will be imported and cleaned using the Data_Clean.R script.
-This is only necessary if you do not choose to use the sample datasets.

-Open RStudio and load the Data_Clean.R file.

-Once all packages have been installed, select the block of code in the Data_Clean.R file and hit "Run".
-The R script will manipulate and clean the data then export it to the folder the application file, app.r, is located in.
-Again, this is only necessary if the sample datasets are not used.
+3.1.1

 3.2 File Structure
 Once all software is loaded to your machine, create a directory folder with the structure as follow: